csc301-fall-2022/team-project-3-uoft-faculty-of-music-t/deliverable-1/planning.md

 **Briefly describe which option you have agreed to.
 Your partner cannot ask you to sign any legally binding agreements or documents pertaining to non-disclosure, confidentiality, IP ownership, etc.**

+:memo: **Answer** :memo:

+Our team and partner have agreed to the first option: **_"You can share the software and the code freely with anyone with or without a license, regardless of domain, for any use"_**.

 ----

 ## Process Details